thelostpeace/kaggle/titanic/README.md

  - random forest on grid search, get accuracy of `0.77511`

  - gradient boosting decision tree on grid search, get accuracy of `0.76555`

+ - svm on grid search, get accuracy of `0.76794`